martinjrobins/lattice_iterator/README.md

 }
 ```

-If you wish to use an `end` iterator of identical type, use the empty
+If you wish to use an `end` iterator of identical type, simply use the empty
-constructor for the iterator;
+constructor for the iterator.

 ```cpp
 lattice_iterator<2> it( {{0,0}}, {{m,n}} );